 Units awarded in topics courses are dependent upon the number of hours required of the student.
 Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
 Refer to Class Schedule.

-Note: May be taken 4 times
+Transfer acceptability: CSU Note: May be taken 4 times